Calvin-L/many-smt/README.md

 Or install it by copying it to a folder on your PATH.

-For a quick usage summary, pass "--help":
+For a quick usage summary, pass `--help`:

     ./many-smt --help

-For extended documentation, pass "--doc":
+For extended documentation, pass `--doc`:

     ./many-smt --doc